 Add More Power Hours

-Assume that you completed the ten distracted hours work in four hours.
-What will be the growth if you double up your power hours.
+Assume that you completed the ten distracted hours of work in four hours.
+What will be the growth if you double up your power hours?
 It means your growth and productivity will take flight.

 Although it is not an easy task to do, adding a power hour weekly can work.
 For example, if you add one hour to your work, you will have four more extra power hours at the end of the month.